unixpickle/gym-socket-api/doc/README.md

 During this stage, the client initiates a connection and requests an environment.
 The server attempts to create the environment, or fails with an error (e.g. if the environment does not exist).

+As a special case, the environment name may be the empty string.
+In this case, the client may not run any commands which act on an environment.

 |Source   |Type    | Description           |
 |---------|--------|-----------------------|
 |Client   |uint8   | Flags (all 0)         |